dragonflyoss/design/systems-analysis/quic-protocol/quic-protocol.md

 ## Overview

-This design document proposes adding QUIC protocol support to Dragonfly's P2P file transfer mechanism.
-Currently, Dragonfly only supports gRPC protocol for peer-to-peer communication.
-Adding QUIC support will provide a more lightweight transport option that may offer better performance in certain network environments.
+This design document proposes adding support for the QUIC protocol to peer-to-peer (P2P) file-transfer subsystem.
+Dragonfly currently relies on gRPC (HTTP/2 over TCP) for P2P communication.
+Introducing QUIC would provide a lighter-weight, UDP-based transport with improved multiplexing and reduced head-of-line blocking, which can deliver better throughput and lower latency in high-bandwidth, long-RTT, or lossy networks.

 ## Motivation